Engee documentation

 Details

-Select which signal the unit outputs: Sine, Cosine, Complex exponential or two signals Sine and cosine.
-If you select `Sine and cosine`If you select , the signals will be output to different ports.
+Select which signal the block outputs.: Sine, Cosine, Complex exponential or two signals Sine and cosine.
+If you choose Sine and cosine, then the signals will be output to different ports.

 Values